appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/create-approval-workflow.md

 Once you click Approve or Reject, the workflow executes, updates the refund status as `Approved` or `Rejected`, and intimates the user by sending an email.

-🚩 Congratulations.
-You have built your first approval workflow, and integrated it with your Appsmith app.

-In this tutorial, you explored how to create an approval workflow, integrated it with your app, pass parameters from app to workflow and to the queries.
-You can use these skills to build your own workflow and integrate it with your apps.

-Happy App Building!